razor-network/docs-v2/docs/data-feeds/consuming-data-feeds.md

 # Consuming Data feeds

-Razor Network Data Feeds are the easiest and most reliable way to connect any smart contracts to fetch the current real world market price of an asset (called as a collection) in a single call.
+Razor Network Data Feeds are the easiest and most reliable way to connect any smart contracts to fetch the current real world market price of an asset (called as a `collection`) in a single call.

-To consume the Razor Network price feeds, your contract should reference `IDelegator`.
+To consume the Razor Network price feeds, your contract should reference `IResultHandler`.
 This is an interface which defines the external functions implemented by Data Feeds.

 There are two functions which can fetch price of an asset:

 1. `getResult(bytes32 name)`: This function accepts the name as an argument.
 The `name` is a _keccak-256 hash_ of the collection name.
+Check https://razorscan.io/governance/datafeeds for a full list of active collection names.
-2. `getResultFromID(uint16 _id)`: This function accepts the id of the collection.
+2. `getResultFromID(uint16 _id)`: This function accepts the id of the collection and returns the collections price and power.

 Output: